helpfulengineering/tool-slack-automation/onboarding-assistant/README.md

 # Onboarding assistant

+⚠️ **Warning:** commits pushed to the `master` branch get automatically deployed to the production environment through AWS CodeBuild on the `he-sandbox-2` account at the `us-east-1` region.

 ## Common maintenance operations
 If you're in charge of updating this application and don't have prior experience with its internals, you may be interested in taking a look